rafed/BlogRa/README.md

 ## Contributing

-If you find problems with the theme raise an issue.
+If you find problems in the theme submit an issue.
 Also, contributions/pull requests are welcome.

 ## LICENSE